tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Session.md

 A session has a default timeout of 20 minutes.
 The developer may define a more suitable timeout value.

-Session is mostly used in storing data specific to the user, such as some of the user preferences, that are not required to be permanent accross sessions.
+Session is mostly used in storing data specific to the user, such as some user preferences, that are not required to be permanent accross sessions.

 Since session data are stored in a cookie there is a limit in the cookie size, which is less than 4096 bytes.